Prohelion/prohelion.github.io/_documentation/Profinity/Send_Receive_CAN_Bus_Messages.md

 # Send / Receiving CAN Bus Messages

-Profinity can monitor CAN Bus traffic on your network and also allows you to transmitt message back on the CAN network from within the Profinity toolset.
+Profinity can monitor CAN Bus traffic on your network and also allows you to transmit message back on the CAN network from within the Profinity toolset.

 Messages can be transmitted either via the Send CAN window which is documented below or also via the [CAN Replay](Logging_Replaying_CAN_Bus_Messages.html) tool.